codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 ### Starting the first build

 Codefresh will then present to you the configuration settings for your first pipeline.
+By default the pipeline is set to be configured by [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).
+For the purposes of this tutorial we will use the much easier *Basic* mode that pre-configures the pipeline with some basic steps.

+Find the toggle switch on the right of the editor and click it to activate basic mode.
+A warning will appear, where you should answer *yes*.

+{% include
+image.html
+lightbox="true"
+file="/images/getting-started/quick-start-ci/yaml-toggle.png"
+url="/images/getting-started/quick-start-ci/yaml-toggle.png"
+alt="Switching to Basic mode"
+caption="Switching to Basic mode" max-width="100%"
+%}

-Again, the defaults are fine for the sample application.
+The defaults of the *basic mode* are fine for the sample application.
 Click the *Build* button and then confirm the next dialog to start your first build with Codefresh!

 {% include